 In July 2005, the College revised its postretirement healthcare program for other than existing retirees receiving benefits under the plan.
 The College joined Emeriti Retirement Health Solution, a consortium of colleges and universities organized to address retiree healthcare needs.
 The College deposits a set amount for each employee who is 40 years of age or older into a Voluntary Employee Benefits Associations account in the employee's name.
 Employees will have access to these funds to use for their postretirement healthcare needs.
 Because the College is prefunding retiree healthcare costs in a defined contribution account, it will have no future obligation for these costs when active employees retire.
 Current retirees' healthcare benefits will continue to be funded through the plan in place prior to June 30, 2005.
-Total College contributions to the Emeriti plan were \$139,036 for the year ended June 30, 2017.
+Total College contributions to the Emeriti plan were \$135,856 and \$139,036 for the years ended June 30, 2018 and 2017, respectively.